-Some people want to donate parts of their body to be used for transplants or research.
+Some people want to donate their organs or body parts for transplants.
+Others want their bodies to be used for research.

 Donating your body is a very personal choice.
-Some people don’t want to do this, or don’t want to think about it when they are very ill.
-But if you do want to donate parts of your body for transplant or your whole body for research, talk to your medical team.
+Some people don’t want to do this or think about it when they are very ill.
+But if you do wish to donate organs, body parts, or your body, talk to your healthcare team.
 You need to give permission for this before you die.

-It is helpful to discuss it with your friends and family if you can.
+It is also helpful to talk to your friends and family about this decision.

 Telling your relatives

-It's best to let your next of kin know about your wishes, even though this could be an upsetting conversation.
-If you are allowed to donate some parts of your body, these need to be removed soon after your death.
+It's best to let your next of kin know about your wishes.
+This could be an upsetting conversation.
+If you can donate some parts of your body, these need to be removed soon after your death.
 So it would help to prepare your loved ones for this possibility.
 You could include your wishes in your will.

 Donating your body for research

 You can choose to donate your body for research.
 The final decision to accept your body for research or education purposes might not take place until after your death.
 If your body is accepted your next of kin might then need to fill out some forms.
-These forms might ask questions, such as how long your body can be used for, which can be up to 3 years.
+These forms might ask questions, such as how long your body can be used for.

 You might want to discuss with your family whether your body should be returned to them for a private funeral.
 Or you could choose to have a memorial service instead.
 Most funeral directors will be able to help you with this.